 Charleston, South Carolina native David Yarborough has more than 15 years of experience successfully representing severely injured people in complex personal injury, wrongful death and products liability actions.Read More

-His practice today focuses only on representing people who have suffered catastrophic personal injuries or death.
-He has obtained significant recoveries in the form of verdicts and settlements for individuals in many different types of cases, including bad faith against insurance companies; products liability involving SUV and Van rollovers, defective seatbelts and industrial machine injuries; toxic chemical spills by railroad companies; medical and hospital negligence; dental negligence; trucking accidents; nursing home negligence and abuse; negligence at daycare centers; air and water borne bacteria exposure causing Legionnaire's Disease; dram shop negligence by bars and restaurants for violating alcohol liability laws; harm caused by individuals while DUI; failure to pay wages and commissions; and negligence by retail stores, apartment complexes, hotels, developers and construction contractors for jobsite, balcony collapse and premises injuries.
+David has obtained verdicts and settlements totaling more than $100 Million for his catastrophically injured clients over the past 15 years in cases involving bad faith against insurance companies; product liability from rollovers, defective seatbelts and industrial machine injuries; toxic chemical spills by railroad companies; medical, dental and hospital malpractice; trucking and auto accidents; nursing home and daycare negligence; air and water borne bacteria exposure causing Legionnaire's Disease; dram shop negligence by bars and restaurants for violating alcohol liability laws; and negligence by retail stores, energy companies, apartment complexes, hotels, and construction contractors for jobsite, balcony collapse and premises injuries.
+Yarborough Applegate was recently recognized by VerdictSearch for achieving one of the top 100 verdicts in the United States in 2014 stemming from their $35.9 Million Dollar verdict against PEPCO in Montgomery Co., Maryland.
+His practice today focuses on representing people who have suffered catastrophic injuries or death.

 Prior to founding Yarborough Applegate, David was a Partner at another Charleston-based law firm where he practiced for 9 years handling cases for both Plaintiffs and Defendants.
 Early in his career, David had the opportunity to work as a defense trial lawyer in cases involving products liability, construction defects, employment, and personal injury issues.
 He represented several companies routinely sued in the asbestos litigation and was part of a national trial team for these clients, involving him in numerous trials across the U.S. His experience of having represented both plaintiffs and defendants in state and federal courts provides him a varied perspective in discovery strategy, negotiations, and trial.